loorisr/patchright-scrape-api/README.md

 * `PROXY_USERNAME`: username of the proxy server
 * `PROXY_PASSWORD`: password of the proxy server

+* `PORT`: port to run the app.
+Default: 3000

 ## Endpoints
 * `/scrape`
-  - url: url to scrape
+  - url: url to scrape : http://www.domain.tld
   - wait_after_load: time in ms to wait after the page is loaded.
 Default: 0
   - timeout: time in ms before timeout.
 Default: 15000
   - headers: Specific headers to add = Default: None
 * `/v1/scrape`
-  - url: url to scrape
+  - url: url to scrape : http://www.domain.tld
   - waitFor: time in ms to wait after the page is loaded.
 Default: 0
   - timeout: time in ms before timeout.
 Default: 15000
   - headers: Specific headers to add = Default: None
   - formats: List of formats to include in the output: markdown, html, rawHtml : Default : ["markdown"]
 * `/scrape_multiple`
-  - urls: a list of urls to scrape
+  - urls: an url or a list of urls to scrape: http://www.domain.tld or ["http://www.domain1.tld", "http://www.domain2.tld"]
   - wait_after_load: time in ms to wait after the page is loaded.
 Default: 0
   - timeout: time in ms before timeout.
 Default: 15000
   - headers: Specific headers to add = Default: None